-Although the use of Tangerine Pepper in cooking is still quite confidential, this berry is an essential element in the kitchen and in traditional Nepalese medicine.
+If the use of Mandarin Pepper in cooking is still quite confidential, this berry is an essential element in the kitchen and in traditional Nepalese medicine.

 It is believed to have many health benefits:

 This Nepalese berry will bring a beautiful aromatic palette to your dishes.
-On the nose, one can clearly recognize the scents of citrus fruits and more particularly their peel.
-On the palate, in addition to the sweet and non-spicy aromas, you will discover a pepper with a rather pleasant soft consistency.
+On the nose, you can clearly recognize the scents of citrus fruits and more particularly their peel.
+On the palate, in addition to the soft and non-spicy aromas, you will discover a pepper with a rather pleasant soft consistency.

-This Mandarin Pepper does not sting, but do not trust appearances, because this lack of spiciness does not rhyme at all with any lack of character and fragrance!!
+This Tangerine Pepper does not sting, but do not be fooled by appearances, because this lack of spiciness does not rhyme at all with any lack of character and perfume !!
 This is why it is necessary to know how to use this berry with the greatest parsimony, so that its aromatic pallet does not come to mask these dishes which you wish to emphasize in contact with this Mandarin Pepper

 You will always find these very fruity, citrus-oriented notes, with a complement of freshness and spices in the base notes.
 There are also a few notes of barley and bitter almond.
 The attack is rather sweet, warm, and brings you crescendo to a freshness that can be associated with menthol, and enhanced with the bitterness of citrus zest.

-Tip: I recommend using the mandarin pepper sparingly.
+Tip: I recommend using tangerine pepper sparingly.
 Crush the berries coarsely and add them to your dishes at the very end of cooking.

 Beyond its name, the citrus notes of Mandarin Pepper will automatically remind you of associations specific to lemon and other citrus fruits.
 It goes perfectly with red meats, poultry and game.
 Its tart side also goes very well with fish and shellfish.
 I recommend it to you to cook excellent fish or shellfish papillotes.
 If its aromatic palette is as complex as it is surprising, it will allow you to offer your guests a rather singular culinary experience.

-Do you want originality in the kitchen?
+Do you want originality in cooking?
 Read the following!

 An easy to make starter that will amaze your guests for its taste and presentation.
 Alternate shrimp and pineapple on your skewer sticks.
 Grill them on the barbecue or over high heat.
 Add crushed tangerine pepper.
 Quickly ready and succulent!

-An everyday dessert that takes on a whole new dimension thanks to mandarin pepper.
-Pepper your cake mix or boost the tangerine flavour by adding tangerine pulp as well.
+An everyday dessert that takes on a whole new dimension thanks to Mandarin Pepper.
+Pepper your cake preparation or boost the tangerine flavour by adding tangerine pulp as well.
 A surprising and comforting dessert!